 Excessive television viewing, poor child management by parents, or social and environmental factors such as poverty or family chaos have also been suggested by some as possible causes of ADHD, but while these may aggravate symptoms, the evidence for such circumstances is not strong enough to conclude that they are primary causes of ADHD.
 (CG72 Full Version pages 28-29)

-The influence of dietary factors in ADHD has attracted much public attention: food additives, excessive intake of sugar, colourings and ‘E’ numbers are often regarded as causes of ADHD, and elimination and supplementation diets are widely used, often without professional advice.
+The influence of dietary factors in ADHD has attracted much public attention: food additives, excessive intake of sugar, colourings and ‘E’ numbers are sometimes regarded as causes of ADHD, and elimination and supplementation diets are used, often without professional advice.
 But the evidence is not strong enough to indicate that these cause ADHD.
 Nevertheless, epidemiological research indicates a link between additives and preservatives in the diet and levels of hyperactivity amongst a small proportion of children with ADHD.

 Reviews have also been conducted on the evidence on associations between ADHD and longchain polyunsaturated fatty acids (PUFA) and these have remarked upon the brain’s need throughout life for adequate supplies, on a relative lack of omega-3 PUFA, and a possibility that males may be more vulnerable because testosterone may impair PUFA synthesis.
 Scientific uncertainties remain, however, concerning the physiological significance of different measures of PUFA metabolism and they are not used in practice (CG72 Full Version pages 28-29).

 1.A 14-month randomized clinical trial of treatment strategies for attention-deficit/hyperactivity disorder.
 The MTA Cooperative Group.
 Multimodal Treatment Study of Children with ADHD.
 Arch Gen Psychiatry.
 1999 Dec;56(12):1073-86.